Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- device; owning device.
+- readonly device; owning device.
-- state; if the command list has been opened before and if it's open or closed right now.
+- readonly state; if the command list has been opened before and if it's open or closed right now.
 - private:
   - data: The current recorded commands.
   - commandOps: The opcodes for which commands are recorded.